HomeDev GuideRecipesAPI Reference

 Note

 Experience types include a built-in Blank Experience managed by Optimizely.
 While you cannot adjust its settings, you can modify Permissions and Properties on any custom experience type you create.
-Once created, you can add properties to define the data model for your experience.
+After the type is created, add properties to define the data model for the experience.

 Section types